Recreational property and shooting ranges are open 7 days a week all year.

 The black powder trail also has about dozen knife and hawk throwing stations.
 These are located on NW trail entrance.
 The knife and hawk throwing stations are completely safe to use, even if there is shooting being done on the trail.
 Bring your knife, hawk and kids and have some fun.

-Each year there are two organized black powder shoots, one in May and the other in September.
+Each year there are two organized black powder shoots, one in July and the other in September.
 These shoots have a Western Canadian Fur Trade theme.
-There is even a primitive camp set up behind the club house.
+There is even a primitive camp set up behind the clubhouse.
 These shoots will have competitions in muzzle loading rifles, pistols, flint lock trade guns, knife and hawk throwing and primitive archery.
-Non SPFGA members are welcome to these shoot, but they must have their own liability insurance.
-Posters with all the information about these shoot can be found in the SPFGA newsletter and web site.